-Whenever possible make all medical appointments at the end of the school day, outside school hours or in the school holidays.
-Where unavoidable, leave for medical or dental appointments may be authorised where confirmation has been received from the parents (either in person, in writing, by telephone call or on production of an appointments card).
+Please make all medical appointments at the end of the school day, outside school hours or in the school holidays.
+Where unavoidable, leave for medical or dental appointments may be authorised if proof of the appointment has been provided to the School Office by the parents (i.e on production of an appointments card).

 If an appointment is made in school time your child should come to school first and/or return after their appointment.
 Please be aware that the absence or illness of a pupil should NOT affect the education of their siblings.
 If a pupil has an appointment (particularly at the beginning or end of the school day) arrangements should be made to ensure that the other sibling is either dropped off or collected from school on time.